-- 2. Enter a User Name to identify the target of the restrictions. - Enter the MAC address of the network adapter to be restricted, and, optionally, another MAC address. - 4.
+- 2. Enter a User Name to identify the target of the restrictions. .
+This is equivalent to the host name of the IP clients (refer to the DHCP status screen check to see the host names) - Enter the MAC address of the network adapter to be restricted, and, optionally, another MAC address. - 4.
 Select the days of the week the restriction is in force. - 5.
 Specify the start and end times the restriction is in force.
 Use the form hh:mm, where 23:59, for example, is one minute before midnight. - 6.
 Click Save / Apply to save the settings and to continue.